Limited Offer: Early Black Friday Deal

 Don’t Take it Easy

-I truly cannot stand it, ok I hate it when I hear one amateur golfer tell another that they just need to swing slower and take it easy.
+Amateur golfers often think they need to swing slower and take it easy.
 Don’t do this.

 In fact, one of the things that I have seen to be most detrimental to golfers is when they stop accelerating through the golf ball.

-Sure, you can swing within your means, practice good tempo and not be falling over at impact.
+You can swing within your means, practice good tempo, and not be falling over at impact.
 In addition, you may want to take the club back slower.
 These are important things to consider.

 However, if you try to slow the club down as you move through the impact position, you will more than likely hit behind the ball or even hit a shot to the right.